jmwoo/jmwoo.github.io/e.md

 - be still
 - be humble
 - be grateful
-- be positivex
+- be positive
-- sr forever
+- $® 4 life
-- retain and then project outward
+- $® and then project outward
 - no need to consume all the time, produce

-- Build in other people’s realities
+- build in other people’s realities
-- Test them, then learn from them
+- test them, then learn from them